survivejs/maintenance-book/manuscript/documentation/03-site.md

 ![CodePen on mo.js](images/mojs-codepen.png)

-[CodeSandbox](https://codesandbox.io/) and [WebpackBin](https://www.webpackbin.com/) allow you to create a REPL for a whole project with many files, webpack and dependencies.
+[CodeSandbox](https://codesandbox.io/) allows you to create a REPL for a whole project with many files, webpack and dependencies.

 ## Hosting